-- To ensure that a sufficient amount of accommodation for Gypsies and Travellers is delivered to meet identified needs within an appropriate timescale, policy provision is made in District Plan Policy DP33: Gypsies, Travellers and Travelling Showpeople for the delivery of permanent pitches and to monitor the need for the supply of such sites or other forms of accommodation over the plan period24. - Permanent accommodation is proposed to be delivered as part of the District Plan strategic development allocations25; and as part of any future strategic development site26 that may come forward over the plan period27 if a need is identified.
+3.31.
+To ensure that a sufficient amount of accommodation for Gypsies and Travellers is delivered to meet identified needs within an appropriate timescale, policy provision is made in District Plan Policy DP33: Gypsies, Travellers and Travelling Showpeople for the delivery of permanent pitches and to monitor the need for the supply of such sites or other forms of accommodation over the plan period.

+3.32.
+Permanent accommodation is proposed to be delivered as part of the District Plan strategic development allocations; and as part of any future strategic development site that may come forward over the plan period if a need is identified.
 Provision is proposed to be secured on-site, or through an equivalent financial contribution towards off-site provision, if it can be demonstrated that a suitable, available and achievable site (or sites) can be provided and made operational within an appropriate timescale, secured through a planning obligation.